Get Tech Tips

 Subscribe to free tech tips.

 What is a GFI?

-First off, the correct acronym for a GFI (Ground Fault Interrupter) is a GFCI (Ground Fault Circuit Interrupter) and the purpose is to act as a safety device to protect from electrical shock.
+First off, the correct acronym for a GFI (ground fault interrupter) is a GFCI (ground fault circuit interrupter).
+The purpose is to act as a safety device to protect from electrical shock.

 A GFCI measures the difference in current between the line (hot) and the neutral.
-When even a small difference exists between neutral and hot the GFCI trips.
-This happens because a difference between neutral and hot means that some of the current is “leaking” to ground instead of being carried properly on neutral.
+When even a slight difference exists between neutral and hot, the GFCI will trip.
+A difference between neutral and hot indicates that some of the current is “leaking” to ground instead of being carried properly on neutral.

 An example would be an electric drill plugged into an outlet outside, and the cord plug falls into a mud puddle.
 If there is no GFCI, some of the current will go out of the plug to ground through the puddle, causing hot to carry more current than neutral and making the puddle a potential shock hazard.
 If the circuit were protected with a GFCI, it would trip immediately when the imbalance was detected.

 Another nice thing about a GFCI is that it can help protect a circuit that does not have an equipment ground, such as tools and appliances with two-prong cords or two-conductor outlets.